Steve Freund

-Steve Freund (born July 20, 1952, Sheepshead Bay, Brooklyn, New York City, New York, United States), is an American blues guitarist, singer, bandleader and record producer.
-Freund has toured throughout the United States (including stops in New York and Chicago).
+Steve Freund (born July 20, 1952, Sheepshead Bay in Brooklyn, New York is an American blues guitarist, singer, bandleader and record producer.
+He has toured throughout the US including performing in New York and Chicago.
 He is based in the San Francisco Bay Area, where he is best known.

 Career

-Freund came from a musical background; his mother played classical piano.
+Freund came from a musical background and his mother played classical piano.
 He moved to Chicago in 1976.
-Freund appeared as a guest performer, along with Rusty Zinn, on R.J.
+He appeared as a guest performer along with Rusty Zinn, on R.J.
 Mischo's 1999 album, West Wind Blowin: Mountain Top Productions, Vol. 3.

 Freund appeared at the San Francisco Blues Festival in 2005, the Chicago Blues Festival in 2007, and many other major festivals worldwide.